Sparaxis tricolor

 Sparaxis tricolor, known by the common names wandflower, harlequin flower, and sparaxis, is a bulb-forming perennial plant that grows in well-drained sunny soil.
 It gained its name from its colorful flowers which are bi- or tri-coloured with a golden centre and a small ring of brown surrounded by another colour.

-The plant is native to southern Africa.
+The plant is native to the northern Bokkeveld Escarpment in the west-central Cape Provinces of South Africa.
 It is present in California and Australia as an introduced species after having escaped from garden cultivation.